allyourbase1/MarsDefense/README.md

 Fly with precision, survive as long as you can, and take out as many enemy ships as possible before you are overwhelmed by the endless onslaught of alien ships!

 WASD to move and Spacebar to fire

+Requires Easy68K to run.
+Available at http://www.easy68k.com/

+Open Main.X68 and run the program to begin